prabk123/todo-recording-app/README.md

 Here is a deployed [DEMO](http://todo.prabodhkakodkar.com) version of this application.
-This is deployed on Heroku with a free tier so it may take a while to load as the dynos spin up.
+This is deployed on Heroku using a free plan, so it may take a few moments to load as the dynos spin up.

 # Installation Instructions